 - 3.1.1.
-NSSLGlobal faces a complex set of drivers which set the context for carbon and the economy. - e.g., increases in energy tariffs and levies. - 3.1.3.
-The following represent the key carbon drivers for NSSLGlobal: - UK & European targets. - Shareholder Focus. - Carbon Reduction Commitment Energy Efficiency Scheme (CRC EES). • - Climate of reducing financial allocations. - Rising energy costs. - commensurate reductions in future expenditure - The need to eliminate waste of resources and to increase efficiency. - The organisation's own carbon management targets. - Depletion of the world's finite resources. - Acute and chronic impacts. - The ethical argument of "It's the right thing to do". - carbon emissions.
+NSSLGlobal faces a complex set of drivers which set the context for carbon management.
+Crucially, the organisation recognises that these cannot and should not be viewed in isolation from each other or the principal goal of continuously minimising its environmental impact whilst maximising its contribution to society and the economy. - 3.1.2.
+Ultimately, a strong performance with respect to carbon emission reduction should deliver financial benefits to the company by mitigating the risks associated with e.g., increases in energy tariffs and levies. - The following represent the key carbon drivers for NSSLGlobal: 3.1.3. - UK & European targets. - Shareholder Focus. - Carbon Reduction Commitment Energy Efficiency Scheme (CRC EES). - Climate of reducing financial allocations. - Rising energy costs. - Principle that investments in carbon reduction are generally associated with commensurate reductions in future expenditure - The need to eliminate waste of resources and to increase efficiency. - The organisation's own carbon management targets. - Depletion of the world's finite resources. - Acute and chronic impacts. - The ethical argument of "It's the right thing to do".